You don't have to be Greek for this amalgam of tomatoes, green beans, red onion, and feta to taste like home.

 Is there anything as sweetly satisfying as heirloom tomatoes eaten raw over the sink?
 Probably not.
 But when you tire of that, there's always this deeply satiating tactic.

-Roasted potatoes on the grill magically means you can indulge your craving for roasted potatoes during sweltering summer without heating up the entire kitchen.
+Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen.
 You're welcome.

 Before you roll your eyes and mutter, "Do I need another mashed potato recipe?" we suggest you try these simple, sinful, pleasingly chunky smashed spuds.
 The answer, you'll find, is yes.